unclecode/groq-vision-evaluation/README.md

 ![Overall Comparison Parallel Coordinates](assets/overall_comparison_parallel.png)

-The parallel coordinates plot offers a comprehensive view of how the models compare across all metrics.
+The parallel coordinates plot offers a  view of how the models compare across all metrics.
 It visualizes the trade-offs between speed and various performance aspects, highlighting Groq's superior speed and OpenAI's slight edge in accuracy and completeness.

 ### 3.5 Time Savings